 Guarantor of Last Resort

 The optimal response to a financial crisis entails addressing two, often conflicting, demands: stopping the panic and starting the clock.
 When short-term depositors flee, banks can be forced to sell assets at fire-sale prices, causing credit to contract and real economic activity to decline.
-To reduce these adverse spillover effects, governments routinely intervene to stop systemic runs.
-All too often, however, they deploy stopgap measures that allow the underlying problems to fester.
-To promote long-term economic health, policymakers must also ferret out the underlying problems and allocate the losses that cannot be avoided.
-An appropriately designed guarantor of last resort can address these conflicting demands.
+To reduce these adverse spillover effects, policymakers routinely intervene to stop systemic runs.
+All too often, however, policymakers deploy stopgap measures that allow the underlying problems to fester.
+To promote long-term economic health, they must also ferret out the underlying problems and allocate the losses that cannot be avoided.
+A well-designed guarantor of last resort can help address these conflicting demands.
 Just-in-time guarantees keep private capital in the system, providing policymakers the time that they need to develop a viable plan to address deficiencies.
 A strict time limit on those guarantees ensures that policymakers and market participants remain motivated to devise such a plan, avoiding the alternative pitfall of excessive forbearance.

 Keywords: financial crises, central banking, financial regulation, regulatory structure, crisis management, forbearance

 JEL Classification: E44, G20, G21, G23, G28, H11, H12